michalkmet/xp-count-consonants/NOTES.md

 ✅ UAT4.3 - When user pass '9', it should return 0
 ✅ UAT4.4 - When user pass ' ', it should return 0
 ✅ UAT4.5 - When user pass 'A', it should return 0

+Story 5: When user pass string of length 2, both consonant ✅ UAT5.1 - When user pass 'kp', it should return 2
+✅ UAT5.2 - When user pass 'cc', it should return 2